Christmas in Japan is different from those in abroad.

 Although I’m not Christian and think the day is just another day to me but I like the happy atmosphere Christmas has.

-When I was kid I was on the side of receiving present but now is the side of giving present.
+When I was a kid I was on the side of receiving present but now is the side of giving present.

 Christmas might be for adults for giving something with the thought or thought itself for someone and something special.